Here are a few things that you might be interested in:

 I also have some older scripts for modifying Baen WebScription eBooks.
 These scripts aren't really needed these days, though, so they only really have historical value (if any at all).

-I've enjoyed eating foods lower in refined carbohydrates for the last 3 and a half years (or so).
+I've enjoyed eating foods lower in refined carbohydrates for the last 10 years (or so).
 If you'd like some eating ideas, see my low-carb eating page.

 Trn now has a project on sourceforge.net.
 Visit trn's new home page for more details.